SriAiEngr/Echo2Label/README.md

-# EchoLabel - Voice Autotag for Events & Media
+# EchoLabel - Voice-to-Text Auto‑Tagger for Events & Media

-EchoLabel scans the first seconds of a clip, transcribes a short voice note with Whisper, and names the file with date, participant name, and a tag.
+EchoLabel performs voice to text (speech to text) on the first seconds of a video or audio clip using Whisper, then names the file with date, participant name, and a tag.
 Use it for sports sessions, classes, rehearsals, talks, meetings, or any event where a quick spoken label helps organize footage.

 ## Quickstart
 1) Create venv and install deps (Python 3.10+):